MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-depreciation-methods.md

 * Declining-Balance 1
 * DB1/SL

-When you apply the Half-Year Convention, a fixed asset has six months of depreciation in the first financial year, regardless of the contents of the **Depreciation Starting Date** field.
+When you apply the Half-Year Convention, a fixed asset has six months of depreciation in the first fiscal year, regardless of the contents of the **Depreciation Starting Date** field.

 > [!NOTE]
 > The estimated life of the fixed asset that is remaining after the first fiscal year will always contain a half-year using the Half-Year Convention Method.
-Thus, for the Half-Year Convention method to be applied correctly, the **Depreciation Ending Date** field on the **FA Depreciation Book** page must always contain a date which is exactly six months before the final date of the financial year in which the fixed asset will fully depreciate.
+Thus, for the Half-Year Convention method to be applied correctly, the **Depreciation Ending Date** field on the **FA Depreciation Book** page must always contain a date which is exactly six months before the final date of the fiscal year in which the fixed asset will fully depreciate.

 ### <a name="example---half-year-convention-depreciation"></a>Example - Half-Year Convention Depreciation

 A fixed asset has an acquisition cost of LCY 100,000.
 The **Depreciation Starting Date** is 03/01/20.
 The estimated life is five years, so the **Depreciation Ending Date** must be 06/30/25.
 The **Calculate Depreciation** batch job is run annually.
-This example is based on a calendar financial year.
+This example is based on a calendar fiscal year.

 The fixed asset ledger entries look like this: